JuliaLang/www.julialang.org/downloads/index.md

     $ sudo apt-get upgrade

 ---
-# Add graphics capabilities to Julia
+# Graphics in Julia

 Graphics in Julia are available through external packages.
-These packages are under heavy development and take different approaches towards graphics and plotting.
+These packages are under heavy development and take different approaches towards graphics and plotting, which suit different use cases.

-## Gaston

-[Gaston](https://github.com/mbaz/Gaston.jl) provides an interface to [gnuplot](http://www.gnuplot.info).
-Gaston also includes detailed documentation and examples in its [manual](https://bitbucket.org/mbaz/gaston/downloads/gastondoc-0.5.5.pdf).
-Add the Gaston package to your Julia installation with the following commond on the Julia prompt:

-1. `Pkg.add("Gaston")`
-2. `using Gaston`
-3. `Gaston.set_terminal("aqua")` #(this may be necessary, if the following reports that your terminal type is unknown)
-4. `x=-pi:.001:pi; y=x.*sin(10./x); plot(x,y)` #(plot `x*sin(10/x)`)

-In order to use Gaston, you will need to [install gnuplot](http://www.gnuplot.info/download.html) and ensure it is accessible from ENV["PATH"] within Julia.
-Gnuplot is widely used, and binaries are available for all platforms.

 ## Winston